CL Smooth

-Corey Brent Penn, Sr. (born October 8, 1968, New Rochelle, New York), known by his stage name CL Smooth, is an American rapper.
-He is best known as the vocal half of the hip-hop duo Pete Rock & CL Smooth.
+Corey Brent Penn Sr. (born October 8, 1968), known by his stage name CL Smooth, is an American rapper.

+Early life

+Corey Brent Penn Sr. was born on October 8, 1968, in New Rochelle, New York, to a mother who was still in high school and a father who was largely absent after his birth.
+His main caregivers were his grandmother, who worked as a pediatric nurse, and his grandfather, who worked as a dry-cleaning presser.
+Smooth attended Mount Vernon High School, where he met future producer/DJ/rapper Pete Rock.

 Career

-After the duo Pete Rock & CL Smooth split in 1995, Pete Rock produced (and remixed) tracks for dozens of other acts and released instrumental solo albums, while CL Smooth remained musically inactive.
+After the duo Pete Rock & CL Smooth split in 1995, Pete Rock produced and remixed tracks for dozens of other acts and released instrumental solo albums, while CL Smooth remained musically inactive.